nextstrain/ncov/narratives/ncov_sit-rep_2020-02-03_newformat.md

 ## Estimates of epidemic growth rate
 Scientists at Imperial College London have used the number of cases observed outside of China to estimate the [total number of cases](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/news--wuhan-coronavirus/) and suggested that there have been at least several thousand cases by 2020-01-22.
 With the additional exported cases since and the continued growth of confirmed cases in China, we currently have to expect at least 50000 cases to date.
-Together with our previous estimates of the age of the outbreak and information on the infectious period, we can estimate plausible ranges of R0 using a branching process model.
+Together with our previous estimates of the age of the outbreak and information on the infectious period, we can estimate plausible ranges of R0 a [standard birth-death model](https://en.wikipedia.org/wiki/Birth%E2%80%93death_process).
+However, these estimates can be sensitive to the date of the onset of the outbreak, as well as to the initial number of infected.

 **We find plausible estimates of R0 between 1.8 and 3.5.**